Queue2109/ReactNative/notes.md

 - add height and width to another constant as described in previous points
 - use it directly in the (this is an example) style={[styles.view, marginTop: marginTopCustom]}

+BUILT-IN KEYBOARD
+-the keyboard on iOS has no way to close itself
+- import the KeyboardAvoidingView and ScrollView to make usable input areas